 Does solar work in the Northwest

-Thanks to all that sunlight and utility net metering programs, we can build energy credits in the summer months and work off of them during our darker months.
+Thanks to all that summer sunlight and net metering, we can build energy credits in the summer months and use those bill credits during our darker, winter months.

 Solar panels also operate more efficiently in our cooler summer weather, which means more power than hotter climates, not less.
 Solar energy systems keep on working on cloudy days too, collecting scattered light and focusing it into power.